famsf/insights/src/klimt-rodin.md

         template: "@molecules/AmbientVideo/AmbientVideo.html.twig"
         data:
           poster: "/assets/images/video/rodin.jpg"
+          text: "By 1900—after 30 years of creating groundbreaking work that often brought about adverse criticism and numerous scandals—Rodin, at the age of 60, was at last enjoying international acclaim.
+He was widely regarded as the greatest living sculptor, French or otherwise, of his age.
+He exhibited his sculpture throughout Europe and the United States, sharing his work with new audiences.
+Reviewing the first major display of Rodin’s work in Vienna, in 1898, the art critic Ludwig Hevesi went so far as to describe the artist as the &dlquo;Parisian Michelangelo.&drquo;"
+          youtube:
+            embed: "BcYu-BrGiGs"
           sources:
             webm: "/assets/video/rodin.webm"
             m4v: "/assets/video/rodin.m4v"
-          textarea:
-            dropcap: true
-            text: By 1900—after 30 years of creating groundbreaking work that often brought about adverse criticism and numerous scandals—Rodin, at the age of 60, was at last enjoying international acclaim.
-He was widely regarded as the greatest living sculptor, French or otherwise, of his age.
-He exhibited his sculpture throughout Europe and the United States, sharing his work with new audiences.
-Reviewing the first major display of Rodin’s work in Vienna, in 1898, the art critic Ludwig Hevesi went so far as to describe the artist as the “Parisian Michelangelo.”
       c1p5:
         classes: ''
         template: "@layouts/two_up--even_cols/two_up--even_cols.html.twig"